ThrashingLaggard/xyToolz/xyToolz/Docs/readme.md

 # xyToolz

-**xyToolz** is the core utility library of the xyToolz suite.
+**xyToolz** is the core utility library of the xy Empire.
 It offers reusable, modular helper classes for developers working with .NET.
-The focus lies on simplifying common tasks like logging, file operations, encryption, JSON handling, and data conversion.

----
+The focus lies on simplifying common tasks like logging, file operations, de-/encryption, JSON handling, and much more.

-## 🔍 Overview
+## Overview

-This project contains the foundation of the xyToolz ecosystem.
-It can be used independently or embedded into other xyToolz modules (such as xyPorts or xyAndroid).
+This project contains the foundation of the xy ecosystem.
+It can be used independently or embedded into other xy modules (i.e. xyPorts or xyAndroid).

 ---